Scrumpis/dndsR/README.md

 - ggplot::aes_string deprecated
 - Update Rvignette with test dataset
 - Cleanup documentation
+- Add forest plot function and other grand analyses
 - Change regional analysis name.
 Can focus regions, but can do whole genome summaries too.
   - Change default to regions_bed = NULL
 - Check if below is needed anymore